omnivector-solutions/osd-documentation/design/overview.rst

 This behavior can be changed to allow users to bring their own slurm builds by means of providing a user supplied resource_.
 A user supplied resource can be in the format of a ``.tar.gz`` or ``.snap`` file.
-A user can supply a tar or snap resource and OSD will figure out how to install and configure slurm based on the type of resource has been provided.
-For example if a snap resource is provided, OSD will know to configure slurm using snap primitives.
+A user can supply a tar or snap resource and OSD will figure out how to install and configure slurm based on the type of resource that has been provided.
+For example, if a snap resource is provided, OSD will know to configure slurm using snap primitives.
 Similarly, if a tarball resource is provided, OSD will know the correct place to put things in order to appropriately configure and run the components of slurm at the OS level, using systemd.
-OSD determines the type of resource provided and in turn uses the operations modified to operate the supplied resource; snap or tarball.
+OSD determines the type of resource provided and in turn uses the correct installation, configuration and lifecycle operations for that resource; snap or tarball.

 .. _resource: https://discourse.charmhub.io/t/using-resources-developer-guide/1127